 The Venustempel is actually the oldest sex museum in the world.
 You can see sex illustrations through the ages although it’s really more of an erotic collection.
 If you’re interested in sex, I’d recommend heading straight to the Red Light District to see the friendly ladies in the window.
 Free and something you won’t see in most places. 😉

 I really don’t get why people visit Ripley’s Believe or Not.
 A lot of the items are fakes, so instead of seeing fake items, consider going to one of Amsterdam’s more affordable and quirky museums above.
 They’ll be cheaper as Ripley’s in Amsterdam costs 21 euros…

 As someone who loves the Dutch Tulips, I always felt like this small “museum” was a ripoff as you can easily read about tulips in many books about Amsterdam and go to the Dutch tulips fields in the right season instead.
 Better yet, you can head to the Bloemenmarkt (Amsterdam’s Floating Flower Market) to admire the many stunning Dutch tulips that you can bring home with you.

-I’ve been to Madam Tussaud’s and although it’s cool the first time.
+I’ve been to Madame Tussaud’s.
 I still recommend taking advantage of your trip to Amsterdam to visit something that you can’t do anywhere else, such as visiting a museum full of cat art, seeing the Dutch masters, or exploring a secret attic church.